lasjdhu/lasjdhu/README.md

 # 👋 Hi there

-I am a developer with a passion for frontend.
+I am a software developer with a passion for frontend.
 I have experience with various technologies and frameworks specializing in modern web and mobile applications.

 ## 🧑‍💻 About Me